 How To Sprout Flax Seeds Without Making a Gooey Mess

 If you’ve grown other sprouts in a mason jar with success, you might be surprised to discover that flax seed sprouts don’t grow well in a jar at all.
 (In fact, you can put that sprouting jar away for now altogether!)
-The reason flaxseed is more difficult to sprout is because it’s a mucilaginous seed, meaning it turns gooey when in contact with water.
+The reason flaxseed is more difficult to sprout is that it’s a mucilaginous seed, meaning it turns gooey when in contact with water.

 So, if you want to know how to sprout flax seeds without having a gelatinous mess, we’ll show you how.
 All you’ll need is a shallow dish, preferably an unglazed terracotta dish, clean water and a mister, and a bit of patience.
+Your fresh sprouts are ready to eat between Days 4 and 7.

 Packed with healthy omega-3 fatty acids, iron, protein, and dietary fiber, these tiny brown seeds are something you’ll want to add to your diet.
 Luckily, sprouting is simple, quick, and doesn’t take much space.
 So gather a few supplies and let’s take a look at how to grow your own fresh greens.